Mount Kilimanjaro Climbing via Northern Circuit Route

 This slower pace benefits your stamina and improves summit success rates.

-6. Full Circumference Experience
+6. Northern Circuit Route includes Full Circumference Experience

 The Northern Circuit is the only route that circumnavigates Kilimanjaro, allowing you to see the mountain from every angle.